swgriffith/azure-guides/aks-controlplane-analytics/README.md

    ![Create Input](./images/sa-job-create-input.jpg)

-9. The Event Hub new input pane should auto-populate with your event hub as well as default to creation of a new access policy, but verify that all of the details are correct and then click 'Save'.
+9. The Event Hub's new input creation pane should auto-populate with your Event Hub details as well as default to creation of a new access policy, but verify that all of the details are correct and then click 'Save'.

    ![Event Hub Config Details](./images/sa-event-hub-config.jpg)